 Get in touch if you have any concerns or require more information via the email address or phone number (business hours only) on your voucher.

 Additional Information: Please inform your local guide about any food allergies you may have.
-Vegetarians can be catered for.
+Unfortunately, we cannot cater to vegetarians or vegan travellers.

 Please note that this tour visits independent, family-owned businesses whose operating schedules and menus may change.
 Therefore, street food venues and local dishes often vary; your local guide will make any final adjustments on the spot.